 The secluded pool is in landscaped gardens, flanked by lanterns, sunloungers and swinging chairs.
 There’s a hot tub and firepit, too, for cooler evenings, and a Japanese-style meditation barn to one side.

-The Sanctuary spa loft is tucked away at the top of the Edwardian house – choose from a selection of massages and facials, enjoyed in sweet solitude or as a couple.
+The spa loft is tucked away at the top of the Edwardian house – choose from a selection of massages and facials, enjoyed in sweet solitude or as a couple.

 Yoga kit – not only do Californians largely exist in leggings, but the creekside Meditation Room is open for guests to use at leisure.